CoachingMeetsTech/CoachingMeetsTech/README.md

 - 🌱 I’m currently learning Harvard CS50, Python for Beginners on Skillshare and everything I get my hands on.

 - 💞️ I’m looking to collaborate on solutions where Coaching/ HR meets Tech.
 So much will be possible in the future - let's use it to make this world a bit better.

-- 📫 How to reach me - here :) evasonnenscheincoach@gmail.com

 <!---
 CoachingMeetsTech/CoachingMeetsTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.